darcyforster/academic-pages/_pages/about.md

   **Supervisor:** A/Prof. Joseph Cohen

 * **BA(Hons), Swinburne University, Melbourne 2019**\
-I graduated with first class honours majoring in philosophy with a minor in cinema studies.
-My thesis drew on the work of Iain McGilchrist, as well as thinkers from the German Idealst and psychoanalytic traditions, to challenge the supremacy of subject-object dualism.\
+I graduated with first class honours majoring in philosophy with a minor in cinema studies.\
   **Thesis Title:** "Mapping the Psyche-Civilisation Relationship"\
   **Supervisor:** A/Prof. Arran Gare